You want something that promises confidence, performance,

 pressure drugs?

-They can cause severe, even fatal drops in blood pressure when combined with nitrates; they can also worsen interactions with antihypertensives and certain antidepressants.
+They can cause severe, even fatal drops in blood pressure when combined with nitrates; they can also worsen interactions with antihypertensives and certain antidepressants. - Can

 test strips or pill‑testing services help identify counterfeit pills?